FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Introduction

-In this paper we introduce a novel and general framework \system\ ({\bf F}easible {\bf E}vasion Attacks on {\bf N}eural Networks in {\bf C}onstrained {\bf E}nvironments). \system\ generates feasible adversarial examples in constrained domains that rely either on feature engineering or naturally have domain-specific dependencies in the input space.
-At the core of \system\ is an iterative optimization method that determines the feature of maximum gradient of the attacker's objective at each iteration, identifies the family of features dependent on that feature, and modifies consistently all those features, while preserving an upper bound on the maximum distance.
+In this paper we introduce a novel, general framework for mounting evasion attacks against deep learning models in constrained application domains.
+Our framework is named \system\ ({\bf F}easible {\bf E}vasion Attacks on {\bf N}eural Networks in {\bf C}onstrained {\bf E}nvironments). \system\ generates feasible adversarial examples in constrained domains that rely either on feature engineering or naturally have domain-specific dependencies in the input space. \system\ supports a range of linear and non-linear dependencies in feature space and can be applied to any higher-level classification task whose data respects these constraints.
+At the core of \system\ is an iterative optimization method that determines the feature of the maximum gradient of the attacker's objective at each iteration, identifies the family of features dependent on that feature, and modifies consistently all those features, while preserving an upper bound on the maximum distance from the original sample.
 At any time during the iterative procedure, the input data point is modified within the feasibility region, resulting in feasible adversarial examples.
+Existing evasion attacks in constrained environments, such as PDF malware detection~\cite{Srndic14,Tong19}, malware classification~\cite{grosse2016adversarial,suciu2018exploring}, and network traffic classification ~\cite{alhajjar2020adversarial,granados2020realistic,abusnaina2019examining,han2020practical,sadeghzadeh2021adversarial} do not support the entire range of complex mathematical and domain-specific dependencies as our \system\ framework.
+Moreover, some of these attacks result in worse performance~\cite{alhajjar2020adversarial} or operate only in a specific domain~\cite{sadeghzadeh2021adversarial} or feature space~\cite{alhajjar2020adversarial,granados2020realistic}.